fiendishkiwi001/development/README.md

 ### Usability Principles Considered

 I made use of a simple, yet expressive hierarchy that organizes my page well.
 The main sections are the title, sidebar, and content divs.
+You may notice that my page is fully responsive to different sizes.
+Further, the title and sidebar remain fixed in order to give users easy access to the filtering.

 ### Organization of Components

-### How Data is Passed Down Through Components

-### How the User Triggers State Changes
+The major components consisted of checkboxes, cards for menu items, and a component for cart items.
+In order to keep track of states, each filter had its own useState.
+Then, useEffects were used in order to make sure the page remains up to date.
+A similar design was used for the cart and the respective buttons, which alter an array of cart items state as well as a total cart price state.
+UseEffects also link these to their jsx components which makes sure they are current.
+Some props included the details I needed from the menu item objects, price, name, and filters.